ESR-NZ/covid_in_wastewater/README.md

 **Region** = The region name.

 **copies_per_day_per_person** = The number of SARS-CoV-2 genome copies per person per day taking in to account all sites in the region reporting within the 7 day period.

+**population_covered** - The total population from all sites within the region contributing to each week's data.

 **n_sites** = The number of sites within the region contributing to each week's data.